lc-cbot/workshop-austin/README.md

 ![VM Setup](/img/7-3_windowsvmsetup.png)

-12. Go to the top menu in VirtualBox and go to "Machine -> Take Snapshot" and call it "Base Install"
+12. Go to the top menu in VirtualBox and go to "Machine -> Take Snapshot" and name it "Base Install"

 ## Lab 2: Configuring EDR Telemetry in LimaCharlie